sdelliot/firewheel/docs/source/model_component/mc_install.rst

 1. `Idempotence <https://en.wikipedia.org/wiki/Idempotence>`_ - The file should be capable of running multiple times without causing issues.
 This is a core tenant of Ansible and a strong motivator why Ansible Playbooks are the preferred INSTALL file method.
 2. **Reproducibility** - It is critical that users will download the exact same data that was originally intended by the Model Component creators.
-   If the data/packages differ, than there is a strong possibly that the experimental outcomes will differ and could produce unintended consequences.
+   If the data/packages differ, than there is a strong possibility that the experimental outcomes will differ and could produce unintended consequences.
    Therefore, we strongly recommend that MC creators link to exact versions of software to download, rather than an automatically updating link.
    For example, if the MC was supposed to install a GitLab runner: